abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_feature2d/py_table_of_contents_feature2d/py_table_of_contents_feature2d.rst

   .. cssclass:: toctableopencv

   =========== ======================================================
   |f2d_09|    We know a great deal about feature detectors and descriptors.
-It is time to learn how to match different descriptors
+It is time to learn how to match different descriptors.
+OpenCV provides two techniques, Brute-Force matcher and FLANN based matcher.
   =========== ======================================================

   .. |f2d_09|  image:: images/matching.jpg